 The Company has a \$5.0 million credit line for general corporate and working capital purposes.
-On March 16, 2020, as a precautionary measure in light of the COVID-19 pandemic and the related economic impacts, the Company drew the maximum amount available on the credit line in an amount equal to \$3.4 million (the full amount of \$5.0 million under the credit line, subject to the borrowing base of 50% of eligible accounts receivable plus 50% of eligible inventories).
+On March 16, 2020, as a precautionary measure, in light of the COVID-19 pandemic and the related economic impacts, the Company drew the maximum amount available on the credit line in an amount equal to \$3.4 million (the full amount of \$5.0 million under the credit line, subject to the borrowing base of 50% of eligible accounts receivable plus 50% of eligible inventories).
 The credit line is secured by substantially all of the Company's assets, except retail store assets.
-Interest on borrowings is at LIBOR plus 2.25% (2.4% at May 31, 2020).
+Interest on borrowings is at LIBOR plus 2.25% (2.4% at August 31, 2020).
 Additionally, the line of credit is subject to various financial ratio and leverage covenants.
-At May 31, 2020, the Company was not compliant with a covenant of the line of credit that requires the Company to have \$1.5 million of adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") for the trailing twelve months ended May 31, 2020.
+At August 31, 2020, the Company was not compliant with a covenant of the line of credit that requires the Company to have \$1.5 million of adjusted earnings before interest, taxes, depreciation and amortization ("EBITDA") for the trailing twelve months ended August 31, 2020.
 As a result of COVID-19, the Company failed to meet the amount of EBITDA required by this covenant.
-On June 26, 2020 Wells Fargo Bank, NA ("Wells Fargo") delivered to the Company a Reservation of Rights Letter ("Bank Letter").
-The Bank Letter reserved all rights available to Wells Fargo under the Credit Agreement dated October 30, 2015 including, but not limited to, the right of Wells Fargo to demand immediate payment of all amounts outstanding under the Credit Agreement.
-The letter also placed restrictions on the Company's ability to draw any further funds on the Line of Credit.
-The Company intends to work with Wells Fargo to amend the associated covenants as the trends related to COVID-19 begin become clear.
+On June 26, 2020 and on October 5, 2020 Wells Fargo Bank, NA ("Wells Fargo") delivered to the Company Reservation of Rights Letters ("Bank Letters").
+The Bank Letters reserved all rights available to Wells Fargo under the Credit Agreement dated October 30, 2015 including, but not limited to, the right of Wells Fargo to demand immediate payment of all amounts outstanding under the Credit Agreement.
+The Bank Letters also placed restrictions on the Company's ability to draw any further funds on the line of credit.
+The Company intends to work with Wells Fargo to amend the associated covenants as the trends related to COVID-19 begin to become clear.
 There is no assurance that Wells Fargo will agree to any proposed amendment.
-The credit line is subject to renewal in September 2021 and the Company's recovery from the impacts of COVID-19.
+The credit line is subject to renewal in September 2021 and the Company believes it is likely to be renewed on terms similar to the current terms, subject to the Company's recovery from the impacts of C

-The Company's long-term debt is comprised of promissory notes pursuant to the Paycheck Protection Program, under the recently enacted Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") administered by the U.S. Small Business Administration (the "SBA Loans").
+The Company's long-term debt is comprised of promissory notes pursuant to the PPP, under the recently enacted Coronavirus Aid, Relief, and Economic Security Act ("CARES Act") administered by the U.S. Small Business Administration (the "SBA Loans").
 The Company received total proceeds of \$1.5 million from the SBA Loans.
-The SBA Loans are scheduled to mature in April 2022 and have a 1.00% interest rate, and are subject to the terms and conditions applicable to loans administered by the U.S. Small Business Administration under the CARES Act.
+The SBA Loans are scheduled to mature in April 2022 and have a 1.00% interest rate, and are subject to the terms and conditions applicable to loans administered by the CARES Act.
 The SBA Loans may be prepaid by the Company at any time prior to maturity with no prepayment penalties.
-As of May 31, 2020 the Company is in compliance with all provisions related to the SBA Loans.
+As of August 31, 2020, the Company is in compliance with all provisions related to the SBA Loans.